An Environmental Monitoring Network for Quantum Gas Experiments and Devices

 The existing ecosystem of microprocessor hardware is accessible, easy to implement, has community support available and elements can be integrated into custom devices to reduce the number of total components.
-For example, in the system presented here, a single printed circuit board (PCB) was designed to consolidate a number of thermocouple amplifiers and transimpedence amplifiers that are used to record the temperature at various locations and laser beam powers at several points along the beam path.
+For example, in the system presented here, a single printed circuit board (PCB) \cite{Barrett2021} was designed to consolidate 8 thermocouple amplifiers and 12 transimpedance amplifiers that are used to record the temperature at various locations and laser beam powers at several points along the beam paths, respectively.
+In this case, the thermocouple amplifier chip (MAX31855K, Maxim Integrated) converts the thermocouple readings to digital form and outputs them using the standard serial peripheral interface (SPI) communication protocol.
+Existing software communication libraries are available \cite{MAX31855Library} (as with all sensors used here), which makes reading a temperature into an array possible with a single simple command \verb|T[0] = thermocouple01.readCelsius()|.
+The availability of such software libraries facilitates fast setup of additional sensor nodes whenever required, for users with little programming experience.